 Why are Vic students required to enroll in a seminar course?

-We believe there are many benefits to enrolling in a first year seminar course.
-These small-size classes give students the opportunity to get to know fellow classmates, engage in interactive academic discussions, and develop strong written, oral and team work skills – it also provides an excellent transition from high school.
-This intimate environment helps to prepare students for future years of study, and enhances the university experience that Victoria College has to offer.
+There are many benefits to enrolling in a first year seminar course, especially as a transition from high school.
+These small-size classes give students the opportunity to get to know fellow classmates and professors, engage in interactive academic discussions, and develop strong written, oral and teamwork skills.
+THis intimate environment helps to prepare students for future years of study, and enhances the university experience that Victoria College has to offer.

 How many students will be in each course?